top of page

 Typical memory problems should not be mistaken for an unavoidable aspect of ageing.
 Forgetting where you placed your keys is one thing, yet consistently having trouble with complex tasks like managing your finances may indicate a need for attention.
 Your vigilance and responsiveness to such changes are instrumental to your health.

-Indicator of Cognitive Decline
+Indicators of Cognitive Decline

 Examples and Manifestations